brentr/dropbear/README.md

 -n flag to disable compression

-it also allows core dumps by programs spawned in remote shells.
+It also allows core dumps by programs spawned in remote shells.
 (ALLOW_COREDUMPS)